danthorpe/Money/README.md

 ```
 > Ƀ50.00 will sell for € 17,541.87 at a rate of 351.5405 with Ƀ0.10 commission.

-If trying to buy or sell using a [fiat currency](https://en.wikipedia.org/wiki/Fiat_money) not supported by CEX the compiler will prevent your code from compiling.
+If trying to buy or sell using a currency not supported by CEX the compiler will prevent your code from compiling.

 ```swift
 CEXSell<GBP>.quote(50) { result in